ahungry/cl-protobufs/cl-protobufs.rst

 protobufs "schema" (i.e., one .proto file).
 These classes describe a schema, its options, enums and enum values, messages and fields, and services and methods.

+Unlike the 'protobuf' library described at ``http://common-lisp.net/project/protobuf``, this implementation is entirely written in Common Lisp.
+It provides some things that the 'protobuf' library does not, in particular, the ability to define Protobufs schemas entirely within Lisp and the ability to "export" a set of CLOS classes as a Protobufs schema.

 The library provides the means to convert several kinds of inputs into the Protobufs models, including: